5 Ways to Think Like a Champion

 Legendary Coach Joe Paterno taught his players that there is a moment in every game where one team will accept defeat as an option.
 This is especially true for teams that don’t have a winning culture.
 Remember, failure begins at the moment that the thought of failure is acceptable.
 When things go the wrong way or begin to get hard, losing teams will allow the situation to dictate the potential of their outcome.

 This is true not only in games, but in life as well.
-Take a moment and reflect on times in both your personal or professional lives when things were not going well.
+Take a moment and reflect on times in both your personal or professional life when things were not going well.
 There was probably a moment where failure, breaking up, or quitting became an acceptable option.
 Being a champion doesn’t mean you will go undefeated.
 Being a champion means you never accept defeat…you simply ran out of time.

 Process over Product